gzd2032/gzd2032-udacity-project2/backend/README.md

 ```
 GET '/questions?page=<int>'
-- Fetches a list of all categories, and an array of question objects that includes pagination for every 10 questions.
+- Fetches a list of all categories and an array of question objects that includes pagination for every 10 questions.
 - Request Arguments: Include the page number by passing a url value with the format "?page=<int>".
-Excluding the page variable with default to the first page. "?page=1"
+- Excluding the page variable with default to the first page. "?page=1"
 - Returns: An object with a three single key pairs (current_category: null, success:boolean, and total_questions:int), a dictionary of categories, that contains a object of id: category_string key:value pairs, a questions array of question objects with the keys "answer", "category", "difficulty", "id", and "question".
 - An example return:
 {